Skip to main content

 • Account data (email, name, authentication state) — kept as long as your account is active.
 When you delete your account, we delete account data within thirty (30) days, except where we are required to retain it by law or for the establishment, exercise, or defense of legal claims.

 • Verification queries and results — retained indefinitely in aggregated and de-identified form for product improvement, accuracy evaluation, and corpus-coverage analysis.
-Identifiable query-to-user links are deleted along with your account.
+Identifiable query-to-user links are deleted along with your account unless we need to retain them for legal, audit, abuse-investigation, or service-integrity reasons.

 • Security and abuse logs (hashed IPs, timestamps, user agents) — retained for up to twenty-four (24) months, then deleted or aggregated.